Take Our Free DISC Assessment

 - Your score and personality blend

-- Information about DISC principles
+- Information about the DISC principles

-- How-to guide to interpret your score
+- How-to guide to interpret your personality score

 - Insights into your strengths and challenges, motivations, and fears

-- Suggested job fits
+- Suggested job fits & suitable leadership approaches

-What is DISC Personalities ™
+What is a DISC assessment?

 Dominant, Inspiring, Supportive, and Conscientious

-DISC was developed in 1928 by William Marston and has been used by millions of people since that time.
+It was developed in 1928 by William Marston and has been used by millions of people since that time.
 It is used by universities, small business owners, Fortune 500 companies, and everyone in between.

 Everyone is a blend of the 4 personality types, and while most people score higher in two dimensions, it’s not uncommon to see blends of three or even four dimensions, leading to a unique combination of strengths and challenges.

-- Leverage what you’re best at
+- Leverage what you’re best at in the workplace

 - Do what you love to do rather than what you have to do